-Last September, I took a road trip across the state with Toyota and the leaves were incredible.
+The million-dollar highway is a beautiful drive, but at peak colors it’s outstanding!
+I took a road trip across the state with Toyota and at the peak of fall and the leaves were incredible.
 We literally pulled over every five minutes to snap pictures.
 The gorgeous gold and red leaves against the severe snow-capped San Juan Mountains is hands-down one of the most beautiful sights I have ever seen.
 Read more about the trip and see more photos here.

 Rocky Mountain National Park

-The Front Range will turn a little later so if you can’t get out until early October, head to Rocky Mountain National Park.
-Note that you need to get a reservation to enter RMNP now.
+Peak time at Rocky Mountain National Park is end of September.
+Remember you still need to make a reservation to enter the park – 1 per vehicle.
+Most passes sell out 1 month in advance, but you can still get a pass the day before.
 Read all about the reservation system and some easy hikes here.
-This shot is from Sky Pond, which is amazing but long – details here.
+This shot above is from Sky Pond, which is amazing but long – details here.

 Kebler Pass & Crested Butte